echoix/website/gitpod/docs/configure/workspaces/oidc.md

 OIDC provides a reliable way to establish a user's identity, including the ability to authenticate them and get their basic profile information.
 It gives third-party applications a standardized, secure, and scalable method to authenticate and authorize users.
 When used in combination with Gitpod, it helps in automating the secure access to 3rd-party services that your workspaces might need to interact with.

-## Setting up OIDC Authentication with Any Provider
+## Setting up OIDC Authentication with a third party

 Setting up OIDC Authentication generally involves three main steps: